 Mix It Up

 Mixed media gallery walls are also very eye-catching.
 Group oil paintings, watercolor artwork, vintage prints, and graphic text pieces for a wall with lots of personality.
-Just make sure each piece features a common color to keep it cohesive.
+Just make sure each framed art features a common color to keep it cohesive.

 To add texture and interest to your gallery wall, throw in a sculptural piece or two.
 Switching up frame styles is another great way to create a collected look.
-Mix frame widths and colors—or mount a canvas without a frame!
+Mix frame widths and colors—or mount a framed canvas without glass!